FAQ's

 Q. I have a saw that looks like a really large hacksaw, labeled Disston and Sons, USA.
 Overall length is 29 inches.
 Saw blade length is 24 inches and the blade is 1 inch wide.

 butcher's saw A. The meat saw was manufactured by Disston from the 1850's until 1955.
 The earliest ones are labeled H&C Disston.
 Charles Disston was Henry's brother.
 A butchering saw is a commonly-found tool.
-They regularly get labeled Civil War-era surgeon's amputation saws on Ebay, but those are not common, and 99 out of 100 of butchers' saws were never used for surgery on a human.
+They regularly get labeled Civil War-era surgeon's amputation saws on Ebay.
+Real surgical saws are not common, and they usually had a back like a dovetail saw, often with a dowel-shaped handle.
+Butchers' saws were not intended or supplied for surgery on a human.
 The sale of an old item is often helped with a good story.
 Not every tiara was worn by a queen, most guns never killed anyone, and that saddle probably was not made for a unicorn.

 rare civil war vet saw nutz Q.What do you think of this?